code-dot-org/code-dot-org/dashboard/test/ui/README.md

 ```

-You can find the values for these settings in your saucelabs account.
-It says "welcome, [username]" up top, and the access key is at the bottom of the grey box on the left.
+You can find the values for these settings in your saucelabs account settings (`https://app.saucelabs.com/users/:username`) The key you need, `saucelabs_authkey`, will be under the "Access Key" header.

 #### Saucelabs tunnel